shadyosama9/Zoom-Clone-App/README.md

 Follow the instructions in the [Jenkins installation guide](https://www.jenkins.io/doc/book/installing/linux/#debianubuntu).

 - Install Docker:
-Follow the instructions in the [Docker installation guide] (https://docs.docker.com/engine/install/ubuntu/).
+Follow the instructions in the [Docker installation guide](https://docs.docker.com/engine/install/ubuntu/).

 - Add Jenkins to the Docker group: